How to Convert PPT to PDF as Small Size on Mac

 Buy PDFelement right now!

-- How to Remove Password from PDF on Mac
+- How to Make a PDF Smaller on Mac